2020

 2006

-After successfully placing over 120 bulldogs into new homes and becoming one of the more widely recognized pit bull rescue organizations in the Midwest, Kansas Pit Bull Rescue becomes Mid-America Bully Breed Rescue (MABBR).
+After successfully placing over 120 bully breeds into new homes and becoming one of the more widely recognized pit bull rescue organizations in the Midwest, Kansas Pit Bull Rescue becomes Mid-America Bully Breed Rescue (MABBR).
 MABBR’s volunteer base grows from four to over 40 and averages 35 dogs in its program.

 2005